samgodwood/Schwinger_model/README.md

-# Marinas Updates Branch
+# Schwinger Model Project

-This branch includes updates to integrate Marina’s latest code alongside my development version (`Schwinger_model_testing.ipynb`).
-The purpose of this branch is to troubleshoot and understand recent changes.
+This repository contains work from Marina’s original repository (https://github.com/mmaneyro/Schwinger_model), with additional testing and development in the `Schwinger_model_testing.ipynb` notebook.
+The purpose of this fork is to troubleshoot and understand recent changes.

+## Notebooks

+- **Schwinger_model.ipynb**: The latest version, (https://github.com/mmaneyro/Schwinger_model) which serve as the foundation.
-- `Schwinger_model_testing.ipynb`: Contains my version where I’m testing and running code.
+- **Schwinger_model_testing.ipynb**: Contains my version where I’m testing and running code.
-- `Schwinger_model.ipynb`: Marina’s latest version with recent updates (https://github.com/mmaneyro/Schwinger_model).
+---